Sales Metrics & KPIs

 Percentage of Revenue from Existing Customers

-Retaining customers is often more cost-effective than acquiring new ones.
+Retaining customers is more cost-effective than acquiring new ones.
 It's also an indicator of how fit your product or service is at attracting repeat sales or upgrades.

 Percentage of Revenue from New & Existing Customers